-"Beginning with the short-lived gold florins issued under King Edward III (1327-77), British gold coinage has held an allure and influence that continues today," says Money Museum Curator Lawrence J. Lee.
-"The exhibit brings this legacy to life with displays of gold coins and medals, vintage photographs and related material."
+Beginning with the short-lived gold florins issued under King Edward III (1327-77), British gold coinage has held an allure and influence that continues today, according to Lee.
+The exhibit brings this legacy to life with displays of gold coins and medals, vintage photographs and related material.

-One of the many features of this brilliant exhibit will be a £5 piece known as "Una and the Lion" - considered one of the most beautiful English coins ever made.
-Issued at the beginning of Queen Victoria's long reign, the 1839 gold piece depicts the 20-year-old monarch on the reverse (or tails side) as "Una" (Truth) - one of the principal characters in Edmund Spenser's 16th-century allegorical poem The Faerie Queene - accompanied by a lion that quards her virtue.
+One of the many features of this brilliant exhibit is a £5 piece known as "Una and the Lion" - considered one of the most beautiful English coins ever made.
+Issued at the beginning of Queen Victoria's long reign, the 1839 gold piece depicts the 20-year-old monarch on the reverse (or tails side) as "Una" (Truth) - one of the principal characters in Edmund Spenser's 16th-century allegorical poem The Faerie Queene - accompanied by a lion that guards her virtue.

-"On the obverse (or heads side) of the gold coin is the 'Young Head' portrait of Queen Victoria, with her hair caught in a graceful bow in the back," Lee says.
+"On the obverse (or heads side) of the gold coin is the "Young Head" portrait of Queen Victoria, with her hair caught in a graceful bow in the back," Lee says.
 "The young Queen Victoria engraving appeared on coins of the British Empire for nearly 30 years."